01-edu/public/subjects/devops/orchestrator/audit/README.md

 - `RabbitMQ container` is a RabbitMQ server that contains the queue.
 - `api-gateway-app container` is a Node.Js server that contains your api-gateway-app code running and forwarding the requests to the other services and it's accessible via port `3000`.

-###### Did the all required applications are deployed?
+###### Are all the required applications deployed?

-- databases must be deployed as Statefulset, and volumes that enable containers to move across infrastructure without losing the data must be created.
+- databases must be deployed as StatefulSet, and volumes that enable containers to move across infrastructure without losing the data must be created.

 - Node.JS applications must be deployed as a deployment and they must be scaled horizontally automatically, depending on CPU consumption:

 1. `api-gateway`:
    max replication: 3
    min replication: 1
-   cpu percent triger: 60%
+   cpu percent trigger: 60%

 2. `billing-app`:
    max replication: 3
    min replication: 1
-   cpu percent triger: 60%
+   cpu percent trigger: 60%

 3. `inventory-app`:
    max replication: 3
    min replication: 1
-   cpu percent triger: 60%
+   cpu percent trigger: 60%

 ###### Do all apps deploy with the correct configuration?

 ##### Ask the following questions to the group or student

-- What is statefulset in k8s?
+- What is StatefulSet in K8s?

-- What is deployment in k8s?
+- What is deployment in K8s?

-- What is the difference between deployment and statefulset in k8s?
+- What is the difference between deployment and StatefulSet in K8s?

 - What is scaling and why do we use it?